SINTEF/AutoActive-ActivityPresenter/FAQ.md

 **A3.
 Is there a quick way to save an archive?**
   To quickly save the project select "Save Project", "Add all" and "Save".
-  (In version 2.0, 2.1 and 2.2 there is a known bug preventing saving annotations without adding a top level folder.)
+  (In version 2.0, 2.1 and 2.2 there is a known bug preventing saving annotations (AnnotationProvider) without adding a top level folder and include AnnotationProvider in the folder.)

 **A4.
 How is data stored in an archive?**